 Whether it’s a bookstore, a book fair, or other special event, book signings can be a lot of fun.
 They’re a great way to engage one-on-one with potential readers and network with other authors.
-However, we authors sometimes let our enthusiasm get the best of us.
+However, we authors can sometimes allow our enthusiasm to get the best of us.

 Treat other authors with respect